PlymouthPsychology/installR/install-windows.md

 Then run the installer again,

-- choose 'install' not download
+- choose 'install' not 'download'
 - choose the files previously downloaded into the users' directory
 - choose complete
 - select defaults and execute